jvdechine/pipelinde-ci-cd-gitlab/README.md

 - Pull repository
 - Run npm

+It necessary:

-The only necessary thing is to send the .gitlab-ci file to your repository in Gitlab.
+- Send the .gitlab-ci file to your repository in Gitlab.
+- Create two environment variables: PRIVATE_KEY and IP_SERVER.